abdullahnafisah/abdullahnafisah/README.md

 ### Hi there 👋
-My name is Abdullah Al-Nafisah
+I am Abdullah Al-Nafisah
+Always looking for something new to learn🌱
+EE & PHYS Graduate⚡from KFUPM

 <!--
 **abdullahnafisah/abdullahnafisah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.